Dhruv-patel-17/Automatic-Sorting/README.md

 ### 9. Analytics Dashboard
 Every classification event is logged to CSV (timestamp, object ID, classification, sort outcome) and reviewed in a standalone HTML dashboard: sort counts, pass/reject/unknown breakdown, a Lid/Base distribution chart, an animated conveyor replay of the actual sorted sequence, and a searchable log table.

-## Design Decisions & Debugging Journey

-This section exists because the path to a working classifier involved three failed approaches first — each failure was diagnostic, not wasted effort, and understanding *why* each one failed is arguably the most interview-relevant part of this project.

-**Attempt 1 — Color classification.** Rejected once real part images were available: both Lid and Base are the same green color family, and part colors vary across instances in the simulation.
-Color carried no reliable signal here.

-**Attempt 2 — ORB feature matching against reference templates.** Initially promising (matches were found), but produced a systematic bias: the Base template had roughly 3x more keypoints than the Lid template (280 vs 94), so raw match count always favored Base regardless of the real object.
-Normalizing by each template's own keypoint count flipped the bias the other way — Lid's concentric-ring pattern is radially symmetric, so it produced spurious "matches" against almost anything, since a ring looks similar at many rotations.
-Even RANSAC homography verification (which checks geometric consistency, not just raw overlap) didn't fully resolve this, because the ring pattern itself provides many self-consistent-looking alignments at the wrong rotation.

-**Attempt 3 (adopted) — Contour shape analysis.** Once it was clear both color and local-feature matching were the wrong tool for these specific symmetric, same-colored parts, the fix was to use a rotation-invariant *global* shape signal instead: solidity and convexity-defect count, derived from the object's outer silhouette.
-This sidesteps both prior failure modes entirely, since it depends on the overall outline shape, not local texture or color.

-**Detection: YOLO to contour detection.** Documented in the pipeline section above — YOLO's pretrained classes don't cover this synthetic object at all, so plain contour detection (which doesn't need to know what the object "is") was the correct fix once that was confirmed.

-**Fragmentation -> morphological closing.** A single physical object thresholding into multiple disconnected blobs was traced to the Base part's own concave design, and fixed with morphological closing — applied consistently in both the main detection loop and inside the shape-classification step, since using different kernel sizes in each risked either failing to merge fragments or erasing the genuine notches the classifier depends on.

-**PLC platform: OpenPLC, not Siemens TIA Portal.** TIA Portal requires either a paid license or a 21-day trial, and lab access wasn't reliably available.
-OpenPLC is free, open-source, and IEC 61131-3 compliant — the ladder logic (seal-in circuits, interlocks, timers) is functionally and structurally identical to what would be written in TIA Portal; only the addressing syntax and surrounding tool interface differ.
-This is stated plainly rather than implied, since overstating tool-specific experience is a bad trade for a project meant to demonstrate real understanding.

 ## Known Limitations